 You must have heard of the term ‘lung capacity’, especially if you are a sportsperson.
 It is a very common terminology in sports and cardio workouts, and an important aspect to consider if you are a marathon runner, sprinter, swimmer or a dancer.
 So what is lung capacity and how to increase lung capacity?
 It is simply the ability of the lungs to hold air.
 It is the amount of air that your lungs can hold; lung capacity is measured by your breathing speed (how fast you inhale and exhale), and also the quality of the oxygenation process of your lungs.

 However, lung capacity can diminish due to various factors.
-Some causes for the weakening of lungs are age and physical conditions like chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis (scarring and damage of lung tissue).
+Some causes for the weakening of lungs are age and physical conditions like chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis (scarring and damage to lung tissue).
 This leads to a variety of breathing problems.
 Although this sounds grave, lung capacity can be increased or improved with physical exercise.
 This article explains how to increase lung capacity using different techniques.

 Want to learn easy ways to increase the lung capacity?
 Then read further and find out about top breathing techniques.